stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Data Dictionary

-Following acquisition and preparation of the initial Kaggle database, the DataFrames used in this project contain the following variables.
+Following acquisition and preparation of the initial Kaggle dataset, the DataFrames used in this project contain the following variables.
 Contained values are defined along with their respective data types.

 | Feature               | Datatype      | Description                                          |
 |:----------------------|:--------------|:-----------------------------------------------------|